asifmahmuddev/ctms/README.md

 Two flags decide whether an account works at all rather than what it may do: `is_verified` gates signing in and is set by opening the link registration emails, and `is_active` withdraws the account entirely.

-**Control panel.** A back office at `/backoffice/` — dashboard, accounts, orders, payments, enquiries — guarded by two mixins: one admits anyone who may open the panel, the other narrows the account pages to administrators.
+**Control panel.** A back office at `/backoffice/` — dashboard, company, accounts, orders, payments, enquiries — guarded by two mixins: one admits anyone who may open the panel, the other narrows the company and account pages to administrators.
 Every page and every action carries one, so nothing is guarded by omission, and every action posts.
 Django's own admin remains at `/admin/` for raw data work.

 **Finding a record.** Every table can be searched, narrowed, reordered and paged from the query string, so any view of one is an address that can be shared or bookmarked. `apps/common/lists.py` holds all of this once at **20 rows** a page, and each table declares its own columns, narrowings and orderings.